Shaivpidadi/hacker-house-protocol/WALLET_SETUP.md

 # Wallet Setup Guide

-This guide explains how to set up the wallet functionality in your CryptoReal app.
+This guide explains how to set up the wallet functionality in your Hacker House Protocol app.

 ## Prerequisites